Qian-CV/PG-DRFNet/README.md

 # Position Guided Dynamic Receptive Field Network: A Small Object Detection Friendly to Optical and SAR Images

-This repository is the official implementation of "Position Guided Dynamic Receptive Field Network: A Small Object Detection Friendly to Optical and SAR Images" .

 ![](docs/Figure/Fig1.png)

 ## Introduction